mnot/I-D/bcp56bis/draft.md

 Application-specific semantics are expressed in the payload; mostly, in the body, but also in header fields.

-This allows a HTTP message to be examined by generic HTTP software, and its handling to be correctly determined.
+This allows a HTTP message to be examined by generic HTTP software (e.g., HTTP servers, intermediaries, client implementatiions), and its handling to be correctly determined.
 It also allows people to leverage their knowledge of HTTP semantics without special-casing them for a particular application.

 Therefore, applications that use HTTP MUST NOT re-define, refine or overlay the semantics of defined protocol elements.
 Instead, they SHOULD focus their specifications on protocol elements